priyanshi321/Hotel-Booking-System-API/README.md

 The HotelBookingService interface defines methods for managing hotel bookings, including saving, retrieving, canceling, updating, and getting details of a booking by ID.

 The HotelBookingServiceImpl class implements the HotelBookingService interface.
 It provides implementations for the defined methods using the HotelBookingRepository.

+Optimizations used :
+1.Input Validation: Added input validation to HotelBooking to ensure that the data provided in the request bodies is valid.
+For example, check for null or empty values, validate email addresses, phone numbers, etc.
+2.Error Handling:used error handling by providing more informative error messages and handling more types of exceptions.